NuGet/docs.microsoft.com-nuget/docs/concepts/Security-Best-Practices.md

 For more information to secure your package feeds, see [3 Ways to Mitigate Risk When Using Private Package Feeds](https://azure.microsoft.com/resources/3-ways-to-mitigate-risk-using-private-package-feeds/).

+When using a private feed, refer to the [security best practices for managing credentials](../consume-packages/consuming-packages-authenticated-feeds.md#security-best-practices-for-managing-credentials).

 ### Client trust policies

 **📦 Package Consumer**